aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS to PPSX on Android via Java" h2="Transform XPS to PPSX within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to PPSX conversion is a useful feature for Android applications.
+XPS is a fixed-layout document format that is used to store documents in a device-independent and resolution-independent format.
+PPSX is a presentation file format used by Microsoft PowerPoint.
+It is used to store slides in a presentation.
+By converting XPS to PPSX, users can create presentations from XPS documents.

+<h2>How Aspose.Total Helps for XPS to PPSX Conversion</h2>
-You can integrate XPS to PPSX conversion feature inside your Android applications by using two simple steps.
-In the first step you can export XPS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Aspose.Total for Android via Java is a comprehensive package of APIs that helps developers to integrate XPS to PPSX conversion feature inside their Android applications.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.

+The first step of the conversion process is to export XPS to PPTX by using Aspose.PDF for Android via Java.
+This API provides a wide range of features to manipulate PDF documents.
+It allows developers to convert XPS documents to PPTX format.

+The second step is to convert PPTX to PPSX by using Aspose.Slides for Android via Java.
+This API provides a wide range of features to manipulate presentations.
+It allows developers to convert PPTX documents to PPSX format.

+By using Aspose.Total for Android via Java, developers can easily integrate XPS to PPSX conversion feature inside their Android applications.
+It provides a simple and efficient way to convert XPS documents to PPSX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}